nicbov/ML-ModelComparer/README.md

 "pip install -r requirements.txt"

 You will run into a bug on MacOS with XGBoost, the fix will be downloading this(you need homebrew or lookup a different way to install libomp)

 "brew install libomp"

+cd to /ML_ModelComparer/frontend and npm install, double check there is the package.json and package-lock.json so it will download the packages.

-Once all of that is finished, to run the app, just run:
+Once all of that is finished, to run the app, go to root ML-Model Comparison directory and run:

-"python app.py"
+uvicorn main:app --reload

+If that is giving an error make sure you have uvicorn downloaded correctly from requirements.txt

+Once you run that and leave it running, open a seperate terminal window, cd to /ML_ModelComparer/frontend and run:

+npm start

 MIT license